Capture method — Demersal otter trawl

 Criterion score: 0.5 info

-The stock is hovering around sustainable levels, although for most of the past 15 years it has been below the point at which management measures should be triggered.
+The stock is at a sustainable level in 2020, although for most of the last 15 years it has been below this point.
 Fishing pressure is too high, and has been since 1978.

-ICES advises that when the MSY approach is applied, catches in 2020 should be no more than 22,082 tonnes.
-This is an 8.7% decrease on the previous year, owing to recent low recruitment and a reduction in fishing mortality (to below FMSY) in response to SSB being below MSY Btrigger.
+ICES advises that when the MSY approach is applied, catches in 2020 should be no more than 26,304 tonnes.
+This is a 19% increase on the previous year and is projected to allow a 2.7% increase in SSB.
+The COVID-19-abbreviated advice from ICES doesn’t explain the cause, but it would appear to be related to SSB being above MSY BTrigger and the high incoming recruitment.

 This whiting stock (in division 7d) is managed under a common TAC with the whiting stock in divisions 7b-c and e-k.
 This mismatch between management and stock areas makes it difficult to achieve the objective of fishing at MSY for both stocks.